usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 ## Understanding the Domain and Designing the Model

 Metaschema is a framework for consistently organizing information into machine-readable data formats.
 For example, if we want to build tools to exchange information about computers, how do we represent a computer in a data format?
 How do we design it to be consistent and reusable across different software?
-How do we benefit from the right amout of structured information about computers in that format?
+How do we benefit from the right amount of structured information about computers in that format?

 To start organizing this information consistently, we need to consider our mental model of what a computer is.
 We have to think of the different parts of a computer, sub-parts, and how to compose those parts into a whole.
 Let's consider a computer such as one visualized below.